irismessage/Bros/README.md

 The iconic sounds were made with an incredibly bitcrushed sound sampler - either recorded with a microphone or ripped from a tape.
 They're literally 2-bit.

+Update:
+YouTube commenter @zakesters identified the music in detail as renditions of pieces from the Johann Sebastian Bach Works Catalogue, with BWV numbers 515, 114, 115, and 122.
+See the pinned comment on the sounds rip. https://youtu.be/RHZI6c5EqrI

 ## Files
 - sources.md -- useful links to more information, emulators, ROMs, etc.
 - Bros.atr -- original game ROM